Become-A-Cloud-Engineer-Azure/become-a-cloud-engineer-azure.github.io/content/10. Exercises/3. Storage/Exercise 3 - Deploy PHP Blob App to Azure VM.md

 - Image loading from Azure Blob Storage
 - Responsive design on different devices

-## Cleanup Resources

-When you're done with the exercise:

-1. **Stop the VM** (to save costs):
-   - Go to Azure Portal → Virtual Machines
-   - Select your VM → Stop

-2. **Delete resources** (if no longer needed):
-   - Delete the Resource Group `blob-app-rg`
-   - This will remove the VM, disk, network interface, and public IP

 ## Conclusion

 You've successfully deployed a PHP web application to an Azure Virtual Machine!
 This exercise